kinderp/docker101/README.md

 ### Starting Containers

-You can restart a stopped container with **docker start** knowing as always conteiner_id
+You can restart a stopped container with **docker start** knowing as always its conteiner_id

   ```
   vagrant@docker101:~$ docker start 17d52393e4bf